msu-alglab/coaster/code_summary.md

     sets of `k` paths) through the graph node by node in the topological ordering.
 Once all routings at vertex `v` are known, we can compute routings at vertex `v+1`.
-But each routing is actually stored as a `Constr` object, which represents a `k` by `k + 1` matrix (the `k` by `k` matrix `A` and the solution vector `b`).
+But each routing is actually stored as a `Constr` object, defined in `flow.py`:
-* `Constr` objects are defined in `flow.py`.
-The linear system they define is always kept in RREF: each time a constraint is added, the matrix is converted to RREF.
+    * Represent a `k` by `k + 1` matrix (the `k` by `k` matrix `A` and the solution vector `b`), which is always kept in reduced row echelon form (RREF).
+Each time a constraint is added, the matrix is converted to RREF.
-* If the linear system represented by a `Constr` object is of full rank, then it has a single solution.
+    * After adding a new constraint and converting to RREF, if the linear system represented by a `Constr` object is of full rank, then it has a single solution.
 If this solution consists of positive integers (i.e., it is a valid flow), then the `Constr` object is replaced by a `SolvedConstr` object, which has the same interface as the `Constr` object but only stores the weights.
 If not, the `Constr` object is replaced by `None`.
+* Additionally, the sets of paths themselves are stored in a `PathConf` object, which is also defined in `flow.py`:
+    * `PathConf` objects match the path indices (all `k` of them) to vertices, and indicate which arc each path took to reach the vertex.
+A `PathConf` object can generate all the possible ways to extend itself into a new `PathConf` object by moving on to the next vertex in the topological ordering.
+* First, create a `Constr` object with constraints from flow (all paths must sum to flow) and any guessed weights.
+* Create a corresponding `PathConf` object representing the set of paths taken to the first node.
+(There is necessarily only one such set.)
+* For each vertex in the topological ordering, for each `PathConf`, try to extend the set of paths to the next vertex.
+If it can be done,